syncfusion-content/flutter-docs/Flutter/maps/zoom-pan.md

 The default [zoomLevel] value is 1 which will show the whole map in the viewport for [MapShapeLayer] and the possible bounds for the [MapTileLayer] based on the [focalLatLng].
 You can also get the current zoom level after interaction using the [MapZoomPanBehavior.zoomLevel] property.

-This properties can be changed dynamically.
+This property can be changed dynamically.

 To perform zooming, enable the `MapZoomPanBehavior.enablePinching`property.
 By default it will be `true`.